 According to the International Organization for Standardization (ISO), the ability of businesses to add value to the societies in which they operate alongside having good economic performance is crucial to the business.
-Hence, a business is valuable when it maximises its shareholders value and also act for the benefit of the society.
+Hence, a business is valuable when it maximizes its shareholders value and also acts for the benefit of the society.

 A Little More on What is Social Responsibility